mrseanryan/windows-scripts/git/git-notes.md

 //this updates from trunk (master) git fetch && git rebase origin/master
+- note: a pull will undo the rebase, unless you first push

+//this pushes - and makes sure no one else made changes since (on this branch) git push --force-with-lease

 //this pulls remote changes on this branch git pull

 //this pulls remote changes on this branch, and handles if someone else did a rebase against master, on this branch git pull --rebase

-//this pushes - and makes sure no one else made changes since (on this branch) git push --force-with-lease

 ### delete a branch